chrisvargauk/js-perf-visualizer/README.md

 ![](https://raw.githubusercontent.com/chrisvargauk/js-perf-visualizer/master/image/js-perf-visualizer-graph.jpg)

 ### Start/Stop Marks
-Use `jsPerfVisualizer.mark.start('some mark text');` and `jsPerfVisualizer.mark.stop('some mark text');` to fin the source of your lagging by starting to break it up and measure the parts.
+Use `jsPerfVisualizer.mark.start('some mark text');` and `jsPerfVisualizer.mark.stop('some mark text');` to find the source of your lagging by starting to break it up and measure the parts.
 Indentation suggest that a mark was triggered why an other was still running.
 Note: If you would like to see your mark in the report, pass in true as second argument, e.g.: `jsPerfVisualizer.mark.start('mark text in report', ture);`

 ![](https://raw.githubusercontent.com/chrisvargauk/js-perf-visualizer/master/image/js-perf-visualizer-mark.jpg)